typedb/typedb-studio/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Report a bug here, or visit discuss.grakn.ai for troubleshooting discussions
+about: Report a bug here, or visit forum.vaticle.com for troubleshooting discussions
 labels: bug
 ---